Healthy diets versus fad diets for people with a disability

 Why diet matters for people with disability

-Choosing to eat well is one of the most important ways you can achieve or maintain a healthy weight, have enough energy, and reduce your risk for developing a chronic health condition or disease.
+Choosing to eat well is one of the most important ways you can achieve or maintain a healthy weight, have enough energy, and reduce your risk of developing a chronic health condition or disease.
 This is especially important for people with disability, for a few reasons.

 Firstly, people with disability are more likely to develop overweight or obesity, with statistics showing 72 per cent of Australians with disability are overweight or obese, compared to 55 per cent of the general population aged two and over[iv].
 Overweight and obesity are linked with several health conditions, including high cholesterol, high blood pressure, type 2 diabetes, cardiovascular disease, stroke and some cancers[v].